nielsrhansen/CSwR/README.md

-# Coputational Statistics with R
+# Computational Statistics with R

 This is a draft of lecture notes on computational statistics with R.